nbiancaniello/fs_project/README.md

 - **Shopping Cart**: Manage selected products.
 - **User Screen**: Allows modification of existing user information.

 ## API Endpoints
 - `GET /api/products` - Retrieves all products.
 - `GET /api/products/:id` - Retrieves a product by ID.
 - `GET /api/products/category/:category` - Retrieves products by category.
 - `GET /api/orders/:username` - Retrieves the list of orders by user.
 - `POST /api/orders` - Creates a new order.
+- `POST /api/users/register` - Registers a new user.
+- `POST /api/users/login` - Logs in a user.
+- `GET /api/users/logout` - Logs out a user.
+- `GET /api/users/protected` - Verifies if user is logged in or not.
+- `GET /api/users/:id` - Gets user by ID.
+- `PUT /api/users/:id` - Updates user information.
+- `GET /api/carts/:id` - Gets the shopping cart items for the logged in user.
+- `PUT /api/carts/:id` - Saves the shopping cart items for the logged in user.
+- `POST /api/mail/sendEmail` - Sends emails with order confirmation to both user and system admin.